 Enjoy the time you have with your teens.
 Do things with them just for fun.
 Let them know that you enjoy being with them and spending time with them.

 Don’t make every conversation a life lesson.
 Yes, there are times when you need to share life lessons and give advice.
 You should!
 It’s part of your job as a parent.
-But it’s ok to just enjoy a conversation about a light-hearted topic now and then too.
+But it’s okay to just enjoy a conversation about a light-hearted topic now and then too.
 Talk about a book you both enjoyed.
 Talk about a movie you’ve seen or something you’ve done together.
 Chat about something your teens are interested in even if you don’t particularly love that topic.
 You’ll be glad you did.
 And so will they.